 - The risk of the data being tampered with, leaked, illegally obtained or used during and after the transfer.

-In order to apply for a security assessment with the CAC, the data processor must submit, together with their application letter, the self-assessment and contractual documents between the parties in respect of data security protection.
+In order to apply for a security assessment with the CAC, the data operator must submit, together with their application letter, the self-assessment and contractual documents between the parties in respect of data security protection.
 Drawing on factors that are not dissimilar from those that form the self-assessment, the CAC can take up to 45 working days to conduct the security assessment.
 Without the CAC’s approval, cross-border data transfer shall not be permitted.
-Once approved, the data processor can proceed to exporting data in compliance with relevant rules and regulations.
+Once approved, the data operator can proceed to exporting data in compliance with relevant rules and regulations.
 The security assessment is generally valid for two years, after which approval must be sought again.

 Coming into effect on 1 September 2022, the Measures are expected to have extensive implications for overseas companies operating in China that have a legitimate need to export data out of China, whether to their subsidiaries or other affiliated parties.

 Furthermore, the retrospective effect of the Measures calls for a systematic review of current as well as past data transfer arrangements to ensure compliance and an uninterrupted continuation of data-sharing activities.